Terry Elton: Retracted papers

 This article was published in Elsevier.
-In this paper, the hypothesis was that the down syndrome gene dosage overexpression of Has-21 miRNA causes a decreased expression of specific target proteins which in turn causes the neuronal and cardiac symptoms that Down syndrome patients experience.
+In this paper, the hypothesis was that the down syndrome gene dosage overexpression of Has-21 miRNA causes a decreased expression of specific target proteins which in turn causes the neuronal and cardiac symptoms that patients with Down syndrome experience.
 The paper was first published on April 1, 2008.
 By the time the paper was retracted it had already been cited 74 times.
 The paper was retracted due to falsified and/or fabricated Western blots in figures 3B, 3C, 3F, 3H, 3I and 3J.